lokeshbsr/Angular-BankOpen-Ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

 ## Development server
+Before starting the server.

+Please add these into the project.
+Step 1.ng add @angular/material
+Step 2.npm install angular-bootstrap-md --save

+After completing the Two Steps: then run the server.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding